warbe-maker/VBA-Message/Why another MsgBox.md

 | Specifying the default button | (yet) not implemented |
 | Display of an alert image like a ?, !, etc. | (yet) not implemented |

-These implementation comprises of:
+The implementation comprises of:
-- a Standard Module _mMsg_ with the functions _Box_, _ErrMsg_, and _Msg_. _Box_ is mainly for the backwards compatibility with the _MsgBox_, _ErrMsg_ became my standard error message, and _Msg_ allows full use of all design fetures.
+- a Standard Module _mMsg_ with the functions
+  - _Box_ is mainly for the backwards compatibility with the _MsgBox_
+  - _ErrMsg_ became my standard error message
+  - _Msg_ allows full use of all design fetures
+- UserForm _fMsg_

 Beside these three functions any "application specific" message may be implemented analogously by making use of the public properties of the _Message Form_ (see [Implementation](#Implementation.md))

 ### Examples, Demonstrations
 The examples below not only illustrate the major enhancements but also the 3 implemented functions in the module _mMsg_ which do use the UserForm _fMsg_.